After backpacking by myself for three months, my final day in Asia began at 4:30 a.m.

 "Thank you, that's perfect," I reply.
 "I'm just going to grab one last thing."

-Before he can respond, I leave my suitcases in the empty lobby and sail out of the hostel's front door.
-Without my bags weighing me down, 25 minutes is just enough time for a final adventure.
+Before he can respond, I leave my suitcase in the empty lobby and sail out of the front door.
+Without my bag weighing me down, 25 minutes is just enough time for a final adventure.

-Out the door, I cruise through the hostel's private courtyard and spill onto the city block that I had become "my block" in Bangkok.
-Well seasoned in the route, I immediately turn on my heel and continue walking.
+Out the door, I cruise through the hostel's private courtyard and spill onto the city block that I had become my block in Bangkok.
+Well seasoned in the route, I immediately turn on my heels and continue walking.